rydmike/flex_color_picker/README.md

 ![ColorPicker default](/resources/ColorPicker01.png)

-If you like, you can change the pick item style and size.
-Let's make it circular:
+Change the pick item style, by giving it a defined size and let's make it circular:

 ```dart
 ColorPicker(